OJamals/mcp_server_manager/README.md

-# MCP Server Manager
+# Cursor MCP Server Manager

 A command-line tool for managing Model Context Protocol (MCP) servers specifically for Cursor IDE.
+Access a remote repository with over 50 MCP servers which can be installed with one click.

 ## Overview